Configuration

 _images/jupiter-dragonfly-cell.svg

-240 nodes are combined in one Booster group, distributed over 5 physical racks.
-There are 15 L1 (lower) switches, and 16 L2 (higher) switches; the 3rd rack has an additional L2 switch.
-Nodes are connected with InfiniBand split-cables to the L1 switches with 200 Gbit/s per node.
+240 nodes are combined in one DragonFly group, distributed over 5 physical racks.
+There are 15 L1 (lower) switches, and 16 L2 (higher) switches; so 3 switches per type per rack, with the 3rd rack having an additional L2 switch.
+Nodes are connected with split-cables to the L1 switches with 200 Gbit/s per HCA (800 Gbit/s per node).
 Between switches, connectivity with 400 Gbit/s per link is available.

 Software Overview